ViennaM/wafs/README.md

 ## 🐕 Dog breeds
-This app shows a list of all dog breed names, using the [Dog CEO API](https://github.com/ElliottLandsborough/dog-ceo-api) and [Routie](https://github.com/jgallen23/routie) for hash routing.
+This client side single page web app shows a name list of all dog breeds, using the [Dog CEO API](https://github.com/ElliottLandsborough/dog-ceo-api) and [Routie](https://github.com/jgallen23/routie) for hash routing.

 ### Features
 - Search for a breed
-- Get pictures of a chosen breed
+- Get pictures of a specific breed
 - Get a random picture of a dog

 ## Structure